leonwetzel/TAGtical-Insertion/README.md

 We cannot directly feed the data from the .conll files into the training script for the semantic tagger.
-Using the functionality in the package `src.preprocessing.extraction`, we convert the data to the format that suits spaCy.
+Using the functionality in the package `tagtical_insertion.preprocessing.extraction`, we convert the data to the format that suits spaCy.
 In the code sample below, you can see how you can perform the conversion from your Python command line interface.